 In the Walker decision the 5th DCA held that a personal representative has the statutory authority to enter into wrongful death settlements.
 The court further held that if the survivors object either to a settlement’s amount or apportionment, the court’s authority is invoked to determine the settlement’s reasonableness.
 The court found that although Florida Statute 768.27 does not expressly require a hearing on the issues, it is routine practice for Florida courts to require one, as without it, the trial court cannot properly determine a settlement’s reasonableness or the propriety of any proposed apportionment of the settlement proceeds.

 If you or a loved one has been seriously injured as a result of a negligent act of another we invite you to contact our firm for a free consultation.
-At Givens Givens Sparks, PLLC we represent injured parties in an array of different cases, including wrongful death actions, truck accidents, car accidents, and nursing home abuse.
+At Robert Sparks Attorneys, PLLC we represent injured parties in an array of different cases, including wrongful death actions, truck accidents, car accidents, and nursing home abuse.